 The exam should be easy if you did well in your DPD and DI.
 The following content areas are covered in the exam:

 Congratulations on passing the Registered Dietitian Exam!
 Now, you must become a licensed dietitian in Hawaii.
 As Hawaii’s licensing laws for dietitians are so new, there are no forms available online to download, so you must request them.
-Contact the Hawaii State Licensing Section of the Department of Health, Office of Health Care Assurance (as of August 2013, this is Susan K. Nakamura, MPH, RD , who can be reached at 808-692-7405).
+Contact the Hawaii State Licensing Section of the Department of Health, Office of Health Care Assurance (as of 2019, this is Susan K. Nakamura, MPH, RD, who can be reached at 808-692-7400).
 The contact will give you information on what needs to be enclosed with your application, such as the application fee, licensing fee, and a copy of your CDR registration card.
 Once you have the license, you are officially a Licensed Dietitian (LD) in Hawaii.

 Maintaining Your Hawaii Dietitian License

 Your license to practice as a dietitian in Hawaii is renewable every three years.
 Currently, this just requires that you obtain a renewal form (from the contact above) and submit it with a renewal fee.
-As the Hawaii dietitian licensing program is fairly new, no continuing education is currently required to maintain a Hawaii dietitian license, but this may change.
+No continuing education is required as of 2019 to maintain a Hawaii dietitian license, but this may change.

 Maintaining your CDR Registration as a Registered Dietitian in Hawaii

 Every five years, you must renew your registration through the CDR as a Registered Dietitian in Hawaii.
 This means you must also complete 75 units of continuing professional education (CPEUs) every five years.
-You may find opportunities and record them through the CDR’s PDP Guide and CPE Database .
+You may find opportunities and record them through the CDR’s PDP Guide and CDR’s online CPE database.
 The Hawaii Dietetic Association also lists continuing education opportunities on its website.
-CPE offerings in Hawaii are slim, but currently include activities such as:

 Specialty Certification for Dietitians in Hawaii